From the Practice

 teen-treatment

-My teenager is out of control: what to do before sending them away
+My teenager is out of control: what to do first

 When a teenager seems out of control, families are often shown wilderness and residential options first.
-Family-based intensive work is also a strong option worth considering.
-A former wilderness therapist's view on what to do.
+Family-based intensive work is also strong.

 Cade DoppCade Dopp, LCSW